 Tip #1: Center It Around a Focal Piece

-Every put together living room looks great because of one focal piece of furniture, piece of artwork or interesting and unique wall décor such as decorative wall paneling.
+Every put together living room, even the irregular shaped living room, looks great because of one focal piece of furniture, piece of artwork or interesting and unique wall décor such as decorative wall paneling.
 Do you have a framed artistic photo of your family you can center the furniture around?
 Perhaps you had a family portrait done that captures your family at the beach.
 Take this photo and turn around your entire living room theme to represent that great moment in time by decorating your family room with beach themed photo albums, sea blues and green painted walls and special scrapbooks adorning the coffee table.